 - Polar Protic Solvents: Water and methanol are polar protic molecules as they can form the hydrogen bond with the solutes.

 - Polar Aprotic Solvents: They cannot form the hydrogen bond with the solute but create dipole-dipole interactions with the ionic solutes.
 For example, acetone is a polar aprotic solvent.

 They contain bonds with similar electronegative atoms like C and H. They consist of non-polar molecules that can dissolve non-polar compounds or solutes.

 Key Differences Between Solute and Solvent

 Given below are the key differences between solute and the solvent:

-- Solute can be defined as the substance that gets dissolved by the solvent in a solution, while the substance that dissolves the solute is called as the solvent.
-Therefore the solute is present in the lesser amount than the solvent.
+- The solute can be defined as the substance that gets dissolved by the solvent in a solution, while the substance that dissolves the solute is called the solvent.
+Therefore the solute is present in a lesser amount than the solvent.

-- Solute can be found in solid, liquid or gaseous state, while the solvent is mainly found in the liquid state, but can be solid or in the gaseous
+- The solute can be found in a solid, liquid or gaseous state, while the solvent is mainly found in the liquid state, but can be solid or in the gaseous

 state as well.

-- The boiling point is higher of the solute than solvent.
-The properties of both solute and solvent are interdependent of each other.
+- The boiling point is higher for the solute than the solvent.
+The properties of both solute and solvent are interdependent on each other.

-Solutes and solvents are the substance not used only in chemical laboratories, but they are the part of the day to day life.
+Solutes and solvents are substances not used only in chemical laboratories, but they are part of the day to day life.
 A solution contains only two components, which are solute and solvent.
 Solvent has the capability of dissolving the solute in a homogenous solution.